-Mrs. Bergling was able to ride in the air ambulance with her husband to Kearney.
-At the larger hospital, she said, the doctors did a complete body scan.
+Mrs. Bergling was able to ride in the air ambulance with her husband she said, the doctors did a complete body scan.
 They found the two bruises in the brain, one above each ear.
-The brain surgeon wanted to
+The brain surgeon wanted to needed because of the resignation of Delayne May, who quit in January after moving to Lawrence.
+Her term runs to June 30, 2009.